In the event of an emergency out of school hours please contact Deb McComb on 07387 109782

 These Resilience PLTs are adapted in each subject of the curriculum, which states explicitly in its departmental documentation how its particular nuances can be used to support pupils in developing the above characteristics and behaviours.

-At Prospect we ensure consistently and stability within each boys tutor team.
+At Prospect School we ensure consistency and stability within each students tutor team.
 We currently have 9 groups, 4 at KS3 and 5 at KS4.
-The boys start their day with their tutor giving them time to settle into being at school and address any concerns they may have.
-Your sons tutor team will be your main contact with the school.
+The boys start their day with their tutor team giving them time to settle into being at school and address any concerns they may have.
+Your child's tutor team will be your main point of contact with the school.

-At Prospect we ensure our boys have the opportunity to receive rewards for their positive behaviour and learning.
-Ever lesson the boys have the chance to gain up to 6 points.
+At Prospect School we ensure our students have the opportunity to receive rewards for their positive behaviour and learning.
+Ever lesson the students have the chance to gain up to 4 points.
 The points are given for individual targets set by the class tutor and core school values.
-Each week these points are converted to stars then in turn can be converted to money that can be given as vouchers or used at amazon.
+Each week these points are converted to stars then in turn can be converted into Friday activities and golden tickets that can be spent in our reward shop.